 Failure brings a message.
 It tells us that there’s something we need to do.
 There’s something we need to improve or devise or let go or create or accept.

 Because of failures, I’ve learned how to focus on improving myself and stay humble.
 Because of failures, I’ve learned more about my weaknesses and strengths and limitations.
 And I’ve realized how powerful is my willingness in pursuing my dreams.

 Failures gave me more clarity and more energy to make things happen.

 In the words of J.K.
 Rowling, “Failure meant a stripping away of the inessential.”

 What about success?

-Success only gives me pleasure and sometimes boost my ego.
+Success, on the other hand, gives me pleasure and sometimes boosts my ego.
 This, I realize every time I did something “awesome” and people appreciate it.
-Yes I was a success.
-Here we go ego.
+Yes, I was a success.

 Of course, I love success.
 I wish more of it.
 But I have to embrace failures too.
 It may be embarrassing and lonely (and feel shitty), but it’s a great way to learn and become better and eventually stronger.

 What are your failures in life?
 Let’s talk.